Best practices for creating a Seminar

 πŸ”Ή Step 3.
 Create a Collection - Case Playlist

-• Create a new Collection and add each published case via the case options.
+• Create a new Collection and add each published case to the collection via case options.

-• Your collection can include your cases from other groups as long as:
+• Your collection can include your cases posted in other groups as long as:

 • You are the publisher of the case and have created the collection